-Take your first step into contemporary midwifery research.
+Take your first step into midwifery research

 Our one-year honours program has a strong focus on clinical practice and allows registered midwives to research contemporary health issues.
 You’ll develop your research capabilities through coursework and a research project focused on a topic you’re passionate about.
-You’ll also extend your clinical practice knowledge with the opportunity to complete a professional internship.

 - Registered Midwife in a wide range of practice contexts and roles

 - Midwifery researcher

 +61 7 5430 2890

 Ground floor, Building C, Sippy Downs

 ‘Connect’ links mums-to-be with student midwives